wp-plugins/secondary-title/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= 1.5 =
+Two bugs fixed and some code cleanup.

 = 1.4 =
 Code rearrangements and added `$use_settings` parameter to `get_secondary_title()` and related functions that defines whether or not the plugin settings should be validated.